mkellydevv/subdivision_surface_modeler/README.md

 __Summary :__

-This program displays a mesh object that can manipulated in various ways.
-The main function of this program is to use Catmull-Clark subdivision to smooth out a mesh consisting of quadrilateral faces.
-The mesh is stored in a pseudo Winged-Edge representation where each face, edge, and vertex points to the faces, edges, and vertices that it consists of or belongs to.
-Users may generate a random heightfield using the input fields in the top right or select a model from the dropdown menu.
+In this program, a user can display, manipulate, and refine polygonal meshes.
+The primary function demonstrated in this program is a smoothing algorithm based on the Catmull-Clark subdivision technique as it applies to quadrilateral faces.
+Meshes are stored in a pseudo winged edge representation where each face, edge, and vertex points to the faces, edges, and vertices that it constitutes.
+Users may generate a random heightfield or choose prefabricated polyhedral objects from the dropdown menu.
+Individual vertices can be further manipulated using the available controls.
-Individual vertices may be selected and manipulated with the input fields in the middle right of the window.

 __Libraries & Technologies Used :__
 * FLTK - Fast Light Toolkit is a cross-platform C++ GUI toolkit.